Boiler

 Signs Your Boiler Needs a Repair or Replacement

-Your boiler is the heart of your home’s heating system, and so the last thing you want is it breaking down, especially during the colder months!
+Your boiler is the heart of your home’s central heating system, and so the last thing you want is it breaking down, especially during the colder months!
 But like any hard-working appliance, boilers can run into problems over time (as most of us will have likely experienced).
-Ignoring these issues can lead to bigger problems down the line, from higher energy bills to complete breakdowns.
+Ignoring these issues can lead to bigger problems down the line, from higher energy bills to complete breakdowns where you must then replace your boiler at large cost.

-So, how do you know when it’s time to call in the professionals for a repair or consider a full replacement?
+So, how do you know when it’s time to call in the professionals for a gas boiler or combi boiler repair or consider a full boiler replacement?
 Let’s walk through some key signs to watch out for.

 Potential causes of strange boiler noises